DominoKit/domino-mvp/documentation/the_shell.md

 # Creating the shell

-To creat the shell of the application we will also use Domino-cli. the shell will be activated in regard of the token, and should be a singleton, with only route once, and should register two slots `left-panel` and `content`.
+To create the shell of the application we will also use Domino-cli. the shell will be activated in regard of the token, and should be a singleton, with only route once, and should register two slots `left-panel` and `content`.

 - In the root folder of the project open a terminal and execute the following command